 Collar all green or nearly so, as well as the pronotum and mesonotum … sayi var. australis (Davis) [sayi = Neotibicen tibicen australis].

 BB.
-Uncus broad at the base, triangular in shape and generally about as broad as long.
+The uncus is broad at the base, triangular in shape, and generally about as broad as long.
 Opercula broad and rounded at the extremities no definite black area on the central part of the abdomen beneath, usually unicolorus.

 Note: this group of cicadas (BB) are now organized under the genus Megatibicen, not Tibicen.